 Note: As a rule you can backdate your claim but only up to 3 months.

 Once you have applied, or start claiming Carers Allowance payments, you must report any changes in your family or personal circumstances.
-For instance if you take a break from caring for someone, stop being a carer, or if you get a job.

 Note: If the person you are caring for has died you must inform the DWP and use the Tell Us Once service.